manassaloi/manassaloi.github.io/_posts/2020-01-28-one-on-ones.markdown

 ![One on one](/assets/img/last_one_on_one.png)

 ^ Notes from my last 1-1 with my manager.
 As you can see the agenda items are listed at the top, first mine followed my manager.
-Then there are action items/feedback on topics listed on the agenda section
+Then there are action items/feedback on topics listed on the agenda section.

 What I have found most helpful in my 1-1s with my manager
 - Keep a dedicated doc for your 1-1s.
 My manager created one for us which can be editable by both